A year and a half ago, we wrote an article on Zero Waste.

 There’s been a number of completely avoidable situations where we’ve ended up consuming plastic including:

-- Knowing that we’ll have to eat on the go and not taking food / water with us – thus ending up buying food on the go, which always comes in plastic
+- Knowing that we’ll have to eat on the go and not taking food / water / snacks with us – thus ending up buying food on the go, which always comes in plastic or styrofoam.

-Some things come to mind as obvious fixes but we haven’t addressed them yet because we either haven’t developed the right habits or because we haven’t figured out alternatives:
+Some things come to mind as obvious fixes.
+Many we haven’t addressed yet because we either haven’t developed the right habits or because we haven’t figured out alternatives:

-- Takeaways: We’ve gotten into a terrible habit of Friday night takeaways + Netflix documentaries.
-Absolutely worth going out to a restaurant instead (and then watch Netflix)
+- Takeaways: In the beginning we had a terrible habit of Friday night takeaways (read: copious amounts of plastic) + Netflix documentaries.
+Now, if we’re getting takeaways, it’ll be pizza in a compostable pizza box.
+Or we’ll just head out to the restaurant instead (and then watch Netflix).

-- Dress ups: It does seem to be part of our culture to have regular dress up parties that either require a single use outfit, renting an expensive costume or being really organised and making something.
-I’d love to say we’ve done the latter but we’ve ended up with annoying costumes that will never be used again.
-I’m trying to convince my workplace to allow a dress up library so we can reuse these costumes, but I’m not so sure it will fly.
+- Dress ups: This was a big issue with a lot of dress up parties that seemed to be part of our culture.
+You would either use a single use outfit, renting an expensive costume or make something (if you’re super organized, unlike us).
+I’d love to say we’ve done the latter but we’ve ended up with some annoying costumes that will probably never see the light of day again.
+Having said that, we have visited the thrift store for some options which is a much better solution.
+I’m trying to convince my workplace to allow a dress up library so we can reuse old costumes, it’s a work in progress!

 - Online shopping: We lead such busy lives and ordering online is so convenient and easy.
 Amazon has some sustainability initiatives as do many other retailers, but it’s still not ideal or nearly as good as buying locally from bulk providers.
-I’m not sure yet how to solve this one but am certainly trying to load up and batch buys together to reduce the number of parcels.
+I’m not sure yet how to solve this one but we’re definitely buying much more in bulk from zero waste stores to reduce the number of parcels.
 We are, of course, also being careful about who we buy from (as is evident by what we do here at Sustainable Jungle) to minimize impact as much as possible.